-Your programs must run correctly on Duke Linux machines (login.oit.duke.edu).
+Your programs must run correctly on Duke Linux machines (either the Docker container or login.oit.duke.edu).
 If your program name is myprog.c, then we should be able to compile it with: g++ -g -o myprog myprog.c

-If your program compiles and runs correctly on some other machine but not on Duke Linux machines, the TA grading it will assume it is broken and deduct points.
+If your program compiles and runs correctly on some other machine but not on Duke Linux machines, the TA and/or autograder will have to conclude that it is broken and deduct points.
 It is your job to make sure that it compiles and runs on Duke Linux machines.
 Code that does not compile or that immediately fails (e.g., with a segmentation fault) will receive approximately zero points - it is NOT the job of the grader to figure out how to get your code to compile or run.

-All files uploaded to Sakai should adhere to the naming scheme in each problem and must match the case shown.
+All files uploaded to GradeScope should adhere to the naming scheme in each problem and must match the case shown.
 If file names do not adhere, they will not be seen by the auto-grader and may receive a score of 0.

 All programs should print their answers to the terminal in the format shown in each problem.
-If not adhered to, the problem may receive a score of 0.
+If not adhered to, the problem may not receive credit.

-About the self-tester and auto-grader
+About the self-tester

 These questions will provide you with a self-test tool, and the graders will be using a similar tool (but with more test cases) to conduct grading.
-If you encounter issues or have questions, please post on the Piazza so we can address them.
+If you encounter issues or have questions, please post on the Campuswire so we can address them.